Robert E. Fuller

-Robert E. Fuller (born 1 July 1972) is a British wildlife artist and filmmaker best known for his renditions of British fauna, rendered faithfully in oils, acrylic and bronze.
-He favours a highly detailed, realistic style and counts the RSPCA and the National Trust among his customers.
+Robert E. Fuller (born 1 July 1972) is a British wildlife artist and filmmaker.
+He travels the world to study birds and animals in their natural habitats.
+He is known for his renditions of British fauna in oils, acrylic and bronze.
+He favours a detailed, realistic style and has sold work to the Royal Society for the Prevention of Cruelty to Animals and the National Trust.